jakabo27/Watson-CI-JTNP-Project-Parks/README.md

 This is the way we recommend gathering tweets about a subject.
 It is slow but thorough.
 Uses the Twint library to scrape all tweets based on a search term and put them into a CSV file.
 It also has some code at the end to combine the CSV's together but it doesn't work perfectly.
 Use [MergeCSV](https://www.filesmerge.com/merge-csv-files) for combining your CSV's in the end

+**Clean_data.ipynb**
+What we used to clean the tweets such as removing URLs, special characters, weird symbols, etc.

 **Twitter_Scraper.ipynb**
 We initially used this to gather tweets but some groups have been running into consistency issues with it.
 It uses the TwitterScraper library to scrape tweets